geodynamics/burnman/sphinx/examples.rst

 .. automodule:: contrib.tutorial.step_2

-Whithout changing any input, the program should produce the following image showing the misfit as a function of perovskite content:
+Without changing any input, the program should produce the following image showing the misfit as a function of perovskite content:

 .. image:: figures/tut-step2.png